moja-global/GCBM.Belize/README.md

 - [R](https://www.r-project.org/)

-## Installation and usage instructions
+## Installation and usage instructions on Windows

 1. Clone the repository